-- Reminder: Relative mobility is the change in income rank from one's parent. - Transition Probabilities: Likelihood that an individual ends up in a different income quintile than their parents. - Perfect Mobility: For each of the parental income quintiles, 20% of their offspring end up in each income quintile as adults.
+- Transition Probabilities: Likelihood that an individual ends up in a different income quintile than their parents. - Perfect Mobility: For each of the parental income quintiles, 20% of their offspring end up in each income quintile as adults.

-II.
-Empirical Patterns of Economic Mobility Summary of Empirical Patterns
+Summary of Empirical Patterns